skipper09/Clamazon-CLI-App/README.md

 It is modeled after a well known web-based retail giant that has a similar sounding name.

-The app has an interfaces for customers and a managers.
+The app has an interfaces for customers and managers.
 In the customer interface, users can:

 * View available products, their department names, and quantity available

 * Choose an item for purchase

-* Choose a quantity of that item
+* Choose what quantity to buy

 * Confirm their purchase